Tactile Defensiveness

 Understanding Tactile Defensiveness

 Tactile defensiveness, or tactile hypersensitivity, is a condition where individuals experience an overreaction to certain tactile stimuli.
-For children with tactile defensiveness, the textures, temperatures, and physical sensations associated with food can trigger aversive responses, making eating a daunting task.
-It is important to remember that each child’s experience is unique, and their aversions may vary.
+For children with tactile defensiveness, the textures, temperatures, and sensations of food can trigger real aversive responses, making eating a daily challenge that looks nothing like ordinary picky eating.
+It’s important to remember that each child’s experience is unique, even within the same family, the way tactile defensiveness and picky eating show up can look completely different.

 Create a Calm and Supportive Environment